Saving our right to save the planet

 The new vaguely-defined offence of “intentionally or recklessly causing public nuisance” could be interpreted in many ways, but it’s intended to target non-violent direct action with a sentence of up to 10 years.
 So blocking roads could now mean a long prison sentence.

-Most recently, the government lowered the threshold at which a protest is deemed to cause “serious disruption”.
-If a protest merely causes “more than minor” disruption, the police can now impose conditions.
+Most recently, the government lowered the threshold at which a protest was deemed to cause “serious disruption”.
+If a protest merely caused “more than minor” disruption, the police could impose conditions.
+Thankfully, this power has since been quashed by the High Court following a legal challenge by Liberty.

 The Act also created a criminal offence for residing on or intending to reside on land without consent or with a vehicle.
 This heavily impacts Gypsy and Traveller communities’ nomadic way of life and will also impact environmental protestors, for whom camps are an important means of protest.